ronggong/jingjuSingingPhraseMatching/README.md

 2. Download Jingju a capella singing dataset from http://doi.org/10.5281/zenodo.344932
 3. Change `dataset_path` variable in `general/filePath.py` to locate the above dataset
 4. Compile cython viterbi decoding code: go into `CythonModule`, in terminal type `python setup.py build_ext --inplace`
-5. Install dependencies (see below)
+5. Python 2.7.9 and Essentia 2.1-beta 3 were used in the paper; Install dependencies in `requirements.txt`
 6. Choose `class_name` in `general/filePath.py` to `'danAll'` or `'laosheng'` to experiment on either dan or laosheng role-type
 7. Choose `am ` in `general/parameters.py` to `'gmm'` or `'cnn'` to select acoustic model
 8. Run `python runHMM.py` to produce the experiment results for HMM and post-processor duration modelling matching